 - Have the scouts look at the steam.
 Talk about how this is an example of evaporation.

-- Have the scouts observe the cardboard.
+- Have the scouts observe the droplets forming on the plastic wrap.
 Talk about how this is an example of condensation.

-- Have the scouts observe the falling water.
+- Have the scouts observe how some of the water dripped from the plastic wrap into the small bowl.
 Talk about how this is an example of precipitation.

 After doing this demonstration, have them draw the water cycle on a piece of paper and remind them about the three processes (evaporation, condensation, and precipitation).